spym10111/FPLanalysis/README.md

 pip install -r requirements.txt python main.py
 ```
-3. Windows users can also download the .zip file directly from GitHub and run the main.exe located in the dist/main directory.
+3. Windows users can also download the .zip file directly from GitHub and run the FPL Analysis.exe located in the 'dist/FPL Analysis' directory.
 (This option doesn't require any python versions.)

 # Usage